Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 }
 ```

-Next in our codes we will create the `renderServiceHires` function, which renders the list of service hires for a particular service.
+Next in our codes, we will create the `renderServiceHires` function, which renders the list of service hires for a particular service.
 It takes two parameters: `index`, which is the index of the service for which the hires are being rendered, and `hires`, which is an array of hire objects.
 The function first generates a unique ID for the service hires list using the `index` parameter.
 It then checks if there are any hires for the service by checking if the `hires` parameter is truthy (i.e., not null, undefined, or false).

 If there are hires, the function clears the existing hires list for the service (if any) and then iterates through each hire in the `hires` array.
 For each hire, it creates a new Unordered list `<ul>` element using `document.createElement()`, populates it with the hire details using the `hireTemplate` function, and appends it to the service hires list using `document.getElementById().appendChild()`.